rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 regular basis.
 There is a small chance that updating could break your OS so some people update only after backups.
-If you keep your Raspberry PI behind a firewall with only a select number of ports open your Raspberry PI is secure.
+If you keep your Raspberry PI behind a firewall with only a select number of ports open your Raspberry Pi is secure.
 Sets to update:

 ```bash
 sudo apt-get update